simonox/smart-energy-monitor/README.md

 A simple introduction to Node-RED can be found - along with the nodes / the code -  in [this repository, please have a look](./software/flow/README.md)!

-### Node-RED
+### InfluxDB

-Flux-Db is running here: http://localhost:8086/
+InfluxDb is running here: http://localhost:8086/

 ### Grafana